r-rocm/rocm-llvm/llvm/docs/AMDGPUUsage.rst

                                                        A global address space pointer to an initialized memory buffer that conforms to the requirements of the malloc/free device library V1 version implementation.

+                                                     "hidden_dynamic_lds_size"
+                                                       Size of the dynamically allocated LDS memory is passed in the kernarg.

                                                      "hidden_private_base"
                                                        The high 32 bits of the flat addressing private aperture base.